Youth & Family Ministry

 Service: Young people so very much want to be an asset to the faith.
 Help them to be the hands of Jesus in a broken world.
 This experience will help your congregation to define meaningful service projects that will excite, energize, and draw your young people into life long congregational service.

-Ideas for Catechism Programs: A two-hour workshop designed to discuss ideas and methodologies pertaining to helping congregations develop a vibrant Catechism Program.
+Ideas for Catechism Programs: A workshop designed to discuss ideas and methodologies pertaining to helping congregations develop a vibrant Catechism Program.

 Active Learning Ideas for Bible Passages: Need ideas?
 This experience will give you as many good ideas for helping children and youth to experience the Bible as you can handle at one time.
 The length of this experience can be tailored to the group.